scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 }
 ```

-"Synthetics" is a section of a [TextDocument](#textdocument) that stores snippets
+"Synthetics" is a section of a [TextDocument](#textdocument) that stores
-of code synthesized by compilers, code rewriters and other developer tools.
+code snippets synthesized by compilers, code rewriters and other
+developer tools.

-`range` refers to a [Range](#range) in the original code of the underlying document,
+`range` refers to a [Range](#range) in the original code of
-and its value is determined as follows:
+the underlying document, and its value is determined as follows:

-* If the synthetic replaces a snippet of code (e.g. if it represents an
+* If the synthetic replaces a code snippet (e.g. if it represents an
   implicit conversion applied to an expression), then its range must be equal
   to that snippet's range.
-* If the synthetic inserts new code (e.g. if it represents an inferred type argument
+* If the synthetic inserts new code (e.g. if it represents an inferred type
-  or implicit argument), then its range must be an empty range specifying the insertion point.
+  argument or implicit argument), then its range must be an empty range specifying the insertion point.

-`text` is a [TextDocument](#textdocument) that represents a synthetic snippet
+`text` is a [TextDocument](#textdocument) that represents a synthetic code
-of code as follows:
+snippet as follows:

 * Its text contains a string prettyprinted by a producer.
-* Its sections, e.g. [Occurences](#symboloccurrence), contain semantic information
+* Its sections, e.g. [Occurences](#symboloccurrence), contain semantic
-  associated with that string.
+  information associated with that string.
 * An occurrence of a placeholder symbol means that the snippet of code includes
   the fragment of the original code defined by `Synthetic.range`.

 Synthetics are unspecified in the Scala Language Specification, so we leave the
 synthetic format deliberately unspecified as well.
-Our experience [\[22\]][22] shows
+Our experience [\[22\]][22]
-that reverse engineering Scala synthetics is very hard.
-We may improve on this
+shows that reverse engineering Scala synthetics is very hard.
+We may improve
-in the future, but this is highly unlikely.
+on this in the future, but this is highly unlikely.

 ## Data Schemas